The course is made up of practical and theoretical sessions which include a range of topics are covered including:

 There is no post-course learning for this course.

 The course includes a range of assessment methods including interactive group discussion and practical sessions which are monitored by the tutor.
-The course finishes with a written multi-choice and open question paper at the end of the course.

 The qualification lasts for three years and can be renewed by resitting the qualification.

 It is recommended to complete Continual Professional Development on a yearly basis to maintain practical skills and keep information at the forefront.

 We can deliver the training at your venue which has a suitable training room or we can support you in arranging a suitable external venue.
 Training at your venue can save you costs, but at the same time risk your staff being distracted by day to day concerns that arise, which may not be suitable as they approach the assessment.